-- For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page. - Detailed information and more examples of IPsec tunnel configuration and authentication can be found in the application note IPsec Tunnel [6]. - FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
-This UM includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.
+- For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page. - Detailed information and more examples of IPsec tunnel configuration and authentication can be found in the application note IPsec Tunnel [6].

 3.12.1 Route-based Configuration Scenarios